f5devcentral/f5-automation-labs/docs/class1/module2/lab2.rst

 Lab |labmodule|\.\ |labnum|\: Deploying iApp templates on BIG-IP
 ----------------------------------------------------------------

-iApps typically come in the form of a .tmpl file, which contains content defining how to consume the iApp on the BIG-IP; iApps can come with or without a presentation pane.
+iApps typically come in the form of a .tmpl file, which contains the content needed for the BIG-IP to utilize it as a Service framework.
-Different toolkits will upload the file or its contents in different ways, we'll be using REST in its raw form, so the contents of the file is all we need.
+Different toolkits will install iApp's or their content in different ways, we'll be using REST in its raw form, so the contents of the file is all we need.
 However, this means that the contents of the iApp must be URL encoded to make sure the BIG-IP reads it correctly.
 When using other tools like Ansible, the